squuall123/express-mongo-docker/README.md

 ## ExpressJS + MongoDB Docker
-ExpressJS envirement + DockerDB for data storage.
+ExpressJS envirement + MongoDB for data storage.

 ## Set up
 Make sure you have docker and docker-compose installed.